 6.4 The heat pump rated heating capacity is sized to meet the heating load at an outdoor air temperature of 32° F or lower and has a rated heating capacity at 47° F no less than 2 times more than supplemental electric resistance heating capacity, or uses the smallest available factory-available internal electric resistance heater.

 7. Air-to-water heat pumps, up to 2,000 MBH.
-Buildings may use electric resistance auxiliary heating to supplement heat pump heating for hydronic heating systems that have air-to-water heat pump heating capacity no more than 2000 kBtu/hr at 47° F, and that meet the following conditions:
+Buildings may use electric resistance auxiliary heating to supplement heat pump heating for hydronic heating systems that have air-to-water heat pump heating capacity no more than 2,000 kBtu/h at 47° F, and that meet the following conditions:

 7.1.
 Controls for the auxiliary electric resistance heating are configured to lock out the supplemental heat when the outside air temperature is above 32° F, unless the hot water supply temperature setpoint to the building heat coils cannot be maintained for 20 minutes;